Interactive Activity

 Do these pieces of information re-shape how you think about the child?

-- The child/student is 3.9 years old.
+- The child in this case is 3.9 years old.
 He has one younger brother who is 22 months younger.

 - The mother says she has found all of the services by herself.
-She has had some referrals from her family doctor, but she has also used social media, the internet, and asking professionals to find different supports.
+She has had some referrals from her family doctor, but she has also used social media, the internet, and asked for help to find supports at each service she attends.

 Additional Resources